 Völuspá, or The Wise-Woman’s Prophecy, is an Eddic poem found at the beginning of the Codex Regius.
 The poem is narrated by a volva (wise-woman) who is consulted by Odin, and ends with her prophecy of Ragnarok.

 I ask the holy races, Heimdall’s sons, both high and low, to hear me.
-You wish, All-father, that I relate the old tales I remember of men long ago.
+You ask, All-father, that I relate the old tales I remember of men long ago.
 I still remember the giants of ancient times who gave me bread in days gone by.
 I knew nine worlds in the tree whose mighty roots lie beneath the mould.

 Long ago, Ymir lived, when there were neither sea, cool waves, nor sand.
 The earth did not exist, nor heaven above, only a yawning gap, and no grass anywhere.
 Then Bur’s sons lifted the level land, and made the mighty realm of Midgard.
 The sun warmed the stones of the earth from the south, and the ground was green with growing leeks.